A £4.9 million programme to tackle unemployment has been launched in April 2019 with backing from the European Social Fund.

 - are aged over 50

-Round 2 of ESF Community Grants for Greater Manchester is now open.
-The closing date for electronic applications is midnight on Wednesday 16th October 2019 – please click here for information on how to apply.
+Round 3 of ESF Community Grants for Greater Manchester is now open.
+Closing date for application is noon, Wednesday 11th March.